influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.6/administration/config.md

 ### `tsm-use-madv-willneed = false`

-If true, then the mmap advise value `MADV_WILLNEED` will be provided to the kernel with respect to TSM files.
-This setting has been found to be problematic on some kernels, and defaults to off.
-It might help users who have slow disks in some cases.
+If `true`, then the MMap Advise value `MADV_WILLNEED` advises the kernel about how to handle the mapped memory region in terms of input/output paging and to expect access to the mapped memory region in the near future, with respect to TSM files.
+Because this setting has been problematic on some kernels, the default is `false`.
+Changing the value to `true` might help users who have slow disks in some cases.

+Environment variable: `INFLUXDB_TSM_USE_MADV_WILLNEED`

 ## Query management settings `[coordinator]`